 In October of this year, we surveyed the perception of successful internal communication of the employees leading the GuavaHR project (HR managers) through a customer survey.
 However, we also wanted to know what they are most proud of when it comes to their company’s internal communications.

 As accountants, trainers-coordinators, marketing managers and secretaries and assistants often play a leading role in internal communication, these answers also give insight into the ideas of the professionals who carry out this work.
+Here are the answers clients of GuavaHR, the internal communication tool.

 Prerequisites.
 What is considered to be a sign of successful internal communication?